adrianblakey/slot-car-ecom/README.md

 # Flashing

-It you want to flash the the part yourself you need a USB device to do so.
-We use a Powerwriter PWLINK2 that has the capability to flash the Artery F421 mcu as well as several other types of mcu.
-If you want to flash an STM mcu you can use their device the STLINK.
+It you want to flash the the part yourself you need a USB device and some connectors to do so.
+We use a Powerwriter PWLINK2 that has the capability to flash the Artery F421 MCU as well as several other types of MCU.
+If you want to flash an STM MCU you can use their device the STLINK.
 There is more information on the [ESCape32 WiKi about flashing](https://github.com/neoxic/ESCape32/wiki/Installation)

+To connect the PWLINK2 to the board we have some connectors that have very fine spring loaded pins on the ends to touch down on the single wire debug pads on the board.
+(More about these later)

+To use the PWLINK2 you'll either need a Windows computer on which to run the Powerwriter software, or a Linux/macOS machine to run the OpenOCD software.

+PowerWriter has options to flash a board that has existing software on it.
+If you are flashing for the first time and do not need to reset the option bytes OpenOCD is a good solution.
+The official [OpenOCD fork for Artery MCU's is in github.](https://github.com/ArteryTek/openocd) I haven't tried using it yet therefore if you do please file a defect and provide some explicit instructions.

-To use the PWLINK2 you'll need a Windows computer on which to run the Powerwriter software.
-You can obtain it from [this link](https://docs.powerwriter.com/en/docs/powerwriter_for_arm/software/install/) If you run it from Chrome it'll offer to translate from Chinese to English - useful I'd say.
+Since we built our prototype from an existing drone ESC we used PowerWriter.
+You can obtain PowerWriter from [this link](https://docs.powerwriter.com/en/docs/powerwriter_for_arm/software/install/) If you run it from Chrome it'll offer to translate from Chinese to English - useful I'd say.

-Here's the process we use:
+Here's the process we used:
   - Run the software, accept the "Yes" to run in admin mode to access the devices.
   - Plug in the PWLINK2 dongle, and run driver installs and updates.
-  - If Powerwriter itself offers an update - accept the offer, and wait a bit until it provides the update.
+  - If PowerWriter offers an update - accept the offer, and wait a bit until it provides the update.
   - Click on the Writer Setting tab.
   - In Chip Select:
   - Click on MCU model: